SKS: Design

-The SKS's ten-round internal box magazine can be loaded either by hand or from a stripper clip.
+The SKS magazine can be loaded either by hand or from a stripper clip which seats in the bolt carrier.
+To load the rifle, the cocking handle on the right of the bolt is retracted, and if the magazine is empty the bolt will remain at the rear.
+When the magazine is fully loaded, the bolt is pulled slightly back then released, at which time it will chamber the first round.
 Cartridges stored in the magazine can be removed by pulling back on a latch located forward of the trigger guard (thus opening the "floor" of the magazine and allowing the rounds to fall out).
-In typical military use, the stripper clips are disposable.
-If necessary, they can be reloaded multiple times and reused.